-The Morrowind Beautification Project (MBP) is a complete step by step modding and installations guide, no experience needed.
+The Morrowind Beautification Project (MBP) is a complete step-by-step modding and installations guide.

-The Elder Scrolls III: Morrowind was the best open-world RPG till Oblivion & Skyrim came out.
-The game engine is old, but with this guide it will still become both immersive and beautiful despite it's limitations.
-The huge amount of mods & enhancements available has made it possible to reach a pretty high level of sophistication with regards to graphics and visual effects.
-However, due to this vast amount of mods, it's a very time consuming process to figure out which mods are compatible, and which mods are not.
-It takes countless hours of research, downloading and testing.
-This guide can save you months of work, and narrow it down to a few hours instead.
-It's made as a step by step instruction on how to install and set everything up.
+The Elder Scrolls III: Morrowind was, and still is, one of the best open-world RPGs available.
+The game engine is old, but with this guide, the game will still become immersive and beautiful despite it's age.
+The huge amount of an-made mods & enhancements available has made it possible to reach a pretty high level of visual quality.
+However, it can be a very time consuming process to figure out which mods to use.
+Which mods will work together, which mods are lore-friendly, and which mods are 100% stable.
+It takes a lot of research, downloading and testing, but with this guide, you can narrow it down to a few hours instead.
+It's made with step-by-step instruction for both installation and setup.
 No experience needed.
-The MBP guide focus on enhancing the graphics, fixing errors and providing the most beautiful effect render to date.
-Besides the graphic improvements, MBP also adds some new lore-friendly content and adventure.
-Everything is kept true to the Elder Scrolls universe, but with much enhanced graphics and environment.
-It is an adventure game after all, and beautiful settings doesn't make it less interesting to play.
+The MBP guide focus on graphical enhancements, error fixing, better effects and some new lore-friendly content.
+Everything is kept true to the Elder Scrolls universe, but with better graphics and environments.
+It is an adventure game after all, and beautiful graphics don't make it any less fun to play.

-With The Morrowind Beautification Project, Morrowind will look MUCH better than the original game, and run both smooth and stable at the same time.
+The Morrowind Beautification Project will make Morrowind look MUCH better than the original game, and run smooth and stable at the same time.
 See screenshots below.

 3 - MBP 9.10 Screenshots